-The Fjallraven Kanken backpack is a classic style of bag and has been around for decades.
-It’s been almost 50 years since the Fjallraven Kanken was initially released, so we’re here to revisit the classic design and see how compares to the modern competition.
+The Fjallraven Kanken backpack is a classic bag style and has been around for decades.
+It’s been almost 50 years since the Fjallraven Kanken was initially released, so we’re here to revisit the classic design and see how it compares to the modern competition.

-Let’s not mince words if you’re after a highly functional bag that is both tough and great for hiking or travel the Fjallraven Kanken is not for you.
-However, the backpack is a classic and has been popular with the fashion-forward and hip crowd for a good reason.
+Let’s not mince words; if you’re after a highly functional bag that is both tough and great for hiking or travel, the Fjallraven Kanken is not for you.
+However, the Fjallraven Kanken backpack is a classic and has been popular with the fashion-forward and hip crowd for a good reason.

 Fjallraven Kanken Backpack Review